Trump wields pardon power as political weapon, rewarding loyalists and undermining prosecutors

 While the majority of people receiving pardons were guilty of nonviolent crimes, Trump also broke from tradition by granting clemency to several people involved in acts of cruelty against the innocent.

-Four former private security contractors who received full pardons — Nicholas Slatten, Paul Slough, Evan Liberty and Dustin Heard — were each sentenced to lengthy prison sentences for their roles in a 2007 shooting that killed 14 Iraqi civilians, including women and children.
+Four former private security contractors who received full pardons — Nicholas Slatten, Paul Slough, Evan Liberty and Dustin Heard — each had gotten lengthy prison sentences for their roles in a 2007 shooting that killed 14 Iraqi civilians, including women and children.
 The contractors all worked for the Blackwater Worldwide security company, which was founded by Erik Prince — a longtime Trump ally and brother of Education Secretary Betsy DeVos.

 Trump also pardoned two former Border Patrol agents convicted of shooting an unarmed suspected drug smuggler near El Paso, and another former Border Patrol agent who spent 27 months in prison for assaulting a Mexican national who illegally crossed into Texas.